 Windows may be opened, but the screens and window bars may not be removed.
 Nothing may be thrown out of or brought in through the windows at any time.
 Stereo speakers may not be placed in windows.

 No athletic activity of any kind is allowed in the halls.
 This includes, but is not limited to, skating, kicking or tossing a Hacky Sack™ or Frisbee, playing basketball or football, wrestling or jumping rope, etc. There are places to participate in these activities around campus.
 All athletic equipment must be stored in residents’ rooms.

 Students are not allowed on any hall roof, window ledge or area where the safety of students may be in danger.

 Students are not permitted to possess, use or store firearms, ammunition or weapons of any type, including paintball guns, pellet guns, knives, decorative swords or other hunting equipment in the residence halls or university apartments.
-Public Safety offers students the opportunity to store weapons that are used for recreational purposes in an off-campus location.
+MUPD offers students the opportunity to store weapons that are used for recreational purposes in an off-campus location.

 Marquette residence halls are smoke-free.
 Smoking,

 including the use of e-cigarettes, is not permitted in any section of the residence halls or university apartments, including student rooms.
 Smoking is also prohibited within 25 feet of a residence hall entrance.